cmg777/starter-academic-v501/content/post/20200201-so-you-want-me-to-be-your-academic-advisor/index.md

 ### 9. What papers can I read to write my research proposal and develop an understanding of the research lines of the QuaRCS lab?

-You can read the [papers written by the members of the QuaRCS lab](https://quarcs-lab.org/portfolio/all-publications/).
+You can read the [papers written by the members of the QuaRCS lab](https://quarcs.netlify.app/portfolio/all-publications/).
 You can also read the [recent papers of Prof. Carlos Mendez](https://carlos-mendez.org/#featured).
-Finally, you can also check [the reading list of the QuaRCs lab](https://www.mendeley.com/community/quarcs-lab/)

 > In case you haven't found the answer for your question please feel free to contact us by using any the following: